planetlambert/turing/README.md

 ## FAQ
 - Why Go?
-  - I like Go, and it is the most readable language for me currently.
+  - I like Go and I think its easy to read.
 - How is the performance?
   - My goal for this repository is to be a learning resource, so when possible I bias towards readability.